AhmedHassan95/ARM-Microcontrollers/Embedded Systems - Shape The World Microcontroller InputOutput/README.md

 # Embedded Systems - Shape The World: Microcontroller Input/Output

-A first module embedded systems MOOC based on an ARM Cortex-M4F microcontroller from the University of Texas at Austin through [**edX**](https://courses.edx.org/).
+A first module of embedded systems MOOC based on an ARM Cortex-M4F microcontroller from the University of Texas at Austin through [**edX**](https://courses.edx.org/).

 Date: September, 2021